 - Start Using Git on the Command Line Like a Pro in Five Minutes

-Currently I offer two different workshops about Git.
+I do offer two workshops about Git.
 One for beginners and one for power user.
-To get you ready for the workshop, I made a small GitHub repo:
+To get you ready for a workshop, I packed some stuff into a repo on GitHub: